Pedro05Souza/old-eggsauce/docs/README.md

 ![alt text](image.png)

-This Discord bot project, named Eggsauce, was initially started by [Pedro Souza](https://github.com/Pedro05Souza) with early contributions from [Alexius Dias] (https://github.com/AlexiusMD).
+This Discord bot project, named Eggsauce, was initially started by [Pedro Souza](https://github.com/Pedro05Souza) with early contributions from [Alexius Dias](https://github.com/AlexiusMD).
 Currently, the project is maintained and developed solely by Pedro Souza.

 ##  project dependencies